Advancing Object Goal Navigation Through LLM-enhanced Object Affinities Transfer: Experiments

-To rigorously assess our method's performance across benchmarks, we employ several key metrics: \textbf{SR (Success Rate)}: Measures the percentage of episodes where the agent successfully completes the task by reaching the target object.
-Specifically in ALFRED, it assesses the agent's effectiveness in both navigating to and engaging with targets to achieve task completion; \textbf{SPL (Success weighted by Path Length)}: Defined as the ratio of the shortest path length to the path actually taken by the agent, weighted by whether the episode was successful, evaluating the efficiency of navigation. \textbf{PLWSR (Path Length Weighted Success Rate)}: Accounts for the efficiency of the agent's path towards the target, penalizing longer paths even in successful episodes; \textbf{GC (Goal Completion)}: A binary metric indicating whether the agent achieved the task's objective within the given constraints; \textbf{PLWGC (Path Length Weighted Goal Completion)}: Similar to PLWSR, this metric weights the goal completion against the optimality of the path taken; \textbf{GFR (Goal Found Rate)}: Specifically introduced for ALFRED to capture instances where the agent locates the target object.
-It evaluates the method's precision in guiding the agent to deduce the target's location from high-level instructions, focusing on navigation success separate from interaction execution.
+We evaluate the proposed method across Habitat~\cite{habitat19iccv} and AI2-THOR~\cite{ai2thor} simulators, including three benchmarks emphasizing object-goal navigation: ALFRED~\cite{shridhar2020alfred}, Habitat ObjectNav~\cite{habitatchallenge2022}, and SAVN-NAV~\footnote{A benchmark in AI2-THOR collected by Wortsman et. al \cite{wortsman2019savn}, referred as SAVN-NAV}.
+To evaluate the methods, we use several key metrics: \textbf{SR (Success Rate)}: Percentage of episodes where the agent successfully completes the task by reaching the target object. \textbf{SPL (Success weighted by Path Length)}: Ratio of the shortest path to the actual path taken, adjusted for success to assess navigation efficiency. \textbf{PLWSR (Path Length Weighted Success Rate)}: Evaluates success while penalizing longer paths, enhancing efficiency assessment. \textbf{GC (Goal Completion)}: Indicates whether the agent achieved the task objective. \textbf{PLWGC (Path Length Weighted Goal Completion)}: Weights goal completion by the optimality of the path taken. \textbf{GFR (Goal Found Rate)}: Measures the agent's ability to locate the target object based on high-level instructions, indicating navigation success apart from completion.